OWASP/DevGuide/03-Build/0x05-AccessControl.md

        "expires_in":3600
      }

 Verification of the token is not specified.
 It is entirely proprietary.
 In the case where the authorization server and resource server are the same, or co-located, a local lookup of the presented access token can be done.
-Otherwise, the authorization server provides a proprietary way to enquire as to the the legitimacy of the token (see Interoperability section following).
+Otherwise, the authorization server provides a proprietary way to enquire as to the legitimacy of the token (see Interoperability section following).

 ##### Interoperability #####